 1971: New York Times Co. v.
 United States(Credit: AP)

 The Supreme Court's 6-3 ruling allowed The New York Times and The Washington Post to publish the Pentagon Papers, a secret Department of Defense history of the U.S.'s involvement in Vietnam that contradicted previous public statements.
 The Times' city room is shown in 1971.

 Mildred Loving, of African and Native American descent, and Richard Perry Loving, who was white, had been sentenced to a year in prison under a Virginia law that, among other things, banned marriage between a white person and a non-white person.
 The law was struck down by a unanimous Supreme Court, ending race-based restrictions on marriage in the United States.
 The Lovings are pictured in this 1965 photograph.

-By a 7-2 vote the Supreme Court ruled in favor of Estelle Griswold, the executive director of the Planned Parenthood League of Connecticut, in finding that the Constitution protected a right to privacy, invalidating a Connecticut law that prohibited the use of contraceptives.
-Griswold is pictured here in this 1965 file photo.
+By a 7-2 vote, the Supreme Court ruled in favor of Estelle Griswold, the executive director of the Planned Parenthood League of Connecticut, in finding that the Constitution protected a right to privacy, invalidating a Connecticut law that prohibited the use of contraceptives.
+Griswold is shown here in a 1965 photo.

-Unanimous Supreme Court decision ruled that courts are required to provide attorneys for those, like accused burglar Clarence Earl Gideon, who are unable to afford hiring their own attorneys.
-In this 1963 file photo, Gideon is seen shortly after his release from prison.
+A unanimous Supreme Court decision ruled that courts are required to provide attorneys for those, like accused burglar Clarence Earl Gideon, who are unable to afford hiring their own attorneys.
+In this 1963 photo, Gideon is seen shortly after his release from prison.